Steve Herberman: Career

-Herberman is a graduate of Berklee College of Music.
-In 1993, he adopted the seven-string guitar.
+Herberman is a graduate of the Berklee College of Music.
+In 1993, he adopted playing the seven-string guitar.
 He has performed across the United States and Europe.
-In the US he has performed at venues such as Birdland and The Bar Next Door in New York City, Spazio in Los Angeles, the NAMM shows in Anaheim and Nashville.
-Closer to his home near Washington DC he has performed at Blues Alley, the Smithsonian Jazz Cafe, and the Kennedy Center for the Performing Arts.
-Herberman has played with Keter Betts, Buster Williams, Gary Bartz, Drew Gress, Chuck Berghofer, Jim Snidero, Chuck Redd, Ali Ryerson, Steve Williams, Steve LaSpina, Jeff Hirshfield, and John Pisano.
+In the U.S., he has performed at venues such as Birdland and the Bar Next Door in New York City, Spazio in Los Angeles, and the NAMM shows in Anaheim and Nashville.
+Closer to his home, near Washington, D.C., he has performed at Blues Alley, the Smithsonian Jazz Cafe, and the Kennedy Center.
+He has performed with Keter Betts, Buster Williams, Gary Bartz, Drew Gress, Chuck Berghofer, Jim Snidero, Chuck Redd, Ali Ryerson, Steve Williams, Steve LaSpina, Jeff Hirshfield, and John Pisano.

 As educator

 Herberman taught at Towson University in Baltimore for fourteen years as an adjunct faculty member.
-He has presented masterclasses in Italy, the U.K. and at universities across the U.S. He has written instructional material for Down Beat magazine, Mel Bay's Guitar Sessions, Just Jazz Guitar, the National Guitar Workshop newsletter and columns for Modern Guitars and Fingerstyle Guitar Journal webzines.
+He has presented masterclasses in Italy, the UK, and at universities across the U.S. He has written instructional material for DownBeat magazine, Mel Bay's Guitar Sessions, Just Jazz Guitar, the National Guitar Workshop newsletter, and columns for Modern Guitars and Fingerstyle Guitar Journal webzines.
 He is an online instructor and producer of jazz instructional videos.

 Critical reception

-Steve Herberman's original song "What We Do" won first place in the jazz category of the 2018 USA Songwriting Competition.

-Herberman's recordings have received praise from JazzTimes, Down Beat, and Jazz Improv.
-His album Action:Reaction was chosen as one of the top 50 CD's of 2007 by Jazz Improv magazine.
-He has been featured on the cover of Just Jazz Guitar magazine (Feb.
-2009) and "Fingerstyle Guitar Journal" (October 2015.)
+Herberman's composition "What We Do" won first place in the jazz category at the 2018 USA Songwriting Competition.
+His recordings have received praise from JazzTimes, DownBeat, and Jazz Improv.
+His album Action:Reaction was chosen as one of the top 50 CD's of 2007 by Jazz Improv.
+He has been featured on the cover of Just Jazz Guitar magazine (February 2009) and Fingerstyle Guitar Journal (October 2015).

-He has released four albums as a leader and two albums as a co-leader: Thoughtlines (2001) Action:Reaction (2006)Ideals (2008) Between Friends (2015) A Little Closer (2018) and Counterbalance (2019.)Ideals reached the Top 10 on the JazzWeek chart for national airplay, staying on the chart for 16 weeks.
+He has released four albums as leader and two as co-leader.
+His 2008 album Ideals reached the Top 10 on the JazzWeek chart for national airplay, charting for 16 weeks.